 Highlight what makes you stand out as an applicant

 Finally, you’ll want to mention any other unique qualities that are not on your TEFL resume but that reflect your suitability for the job.
-Examples include your demonstrated ability to adapt to other cultures, your experience learning other languages, which has led you to a deeper understanding of what it takes to teach a language, or your proven expertise when it comes to incorporating technology into the classroom.
+Examples include your demonstrated ability to adapt to other cultures, your experience learning other languages, which has led you to a deeper understanding of what it takes to teach a language, or your proven expertise in incorporating technology into the classroom.

 3. Summary paragraph